-Unblinded study staff will be delegated the responsibility to receive, inventory and destroy the used kits.
-The packaging identifies each kit by a unique number, but due to the commercial packaging of the comparator, the unblinded study staff will be responsible in order to maintain the blind.
+Blinded study staff may be delegated the responsibility to receive, inventory, and destroy the used kits.
+The packaging identifies each kit by a unique number that does not correlate to the contents and therefore, does not unblind study site staff.
 Unblinded study staff will be responsible for preparation (breaking tamper proof sticker on kit, etc) of the clinical trial material, including recording the administration information on source document.